Laura Knight

 Dame Laura Knight DBE RA RWS (née Johnson; 4 August 1877 – 7 July 1970) was an English artist who worked in oils, watercolours, etching, engraving and drypoint.
 Knight was a painter in the figurative, realist tradition, who embraced English Impressionism.
 In her long career, Knight was among the most successful and popular painters in Britain.
-Her success in the male-dominated British art establishment paved the way for greater status and recognition for women artists.
+Her success in the male-dominated British art establishment paved the way for greater status and recognition for female artists.

-In 1929 she was created a Dame, and in 1936 became the second woman elected to full membership of the Royal Academy.
+In 1929, she was created a Dame, and in 1936 became the third woman elected to full membership of the Royal Academy.
 Her large retrospective exhibition at the Royal Academy in 1965 was the first for a woman.
 Knight was known for painting amidst the world of the theatre and ballet in London, and for being a war artist during the Second World War.
 She was also greatly interested in, and inspired by, marginalised communities and individuals, including Romani people and circus performers.

 Biography

 Early life

 Laura Johnson was born in Long Eaton, Derbyshire, the youngest of the three daughters of Charles and Charlotte Johnson.
 Her father abandoned the family not long after her birth, and Knight grew up amid financial problems.
 Her grandfather owned a lace-making factory but the advent of new technology led to the business going bankrupt.
 The family had relations in northern France who were also in the lace-making business and in 1889 Knight was sent to them with the intention that she would eventually study art at a Parisian atelier.
 After a miserable time in French schools, the bankruptcy of her French relations forced Knight to return to England.

-Charlotte Johnson taught part-time at the Nottingham School of Art, and managed to have Knight enrolled as an 'artisan student' there, paying no fees, aged just 13.
-At the age of fifteen, and still a student herself, Knight took over her mother's teaching duties when Charlotte was diagnosed with cancer and became seriously ill.
+Charlotte Johnson taught part-time at the Nottingham School of Art, and managed to have Knight enrolled as an "artisan student" there, paying no fees, aged just 13.
+At the age of 15, and still a student herself, Knight took over her mother's teaching duties when Charlotte was diagnosed with cancer and became seriously ill.
 Later, Laura won a scholarship and the gold medal in the national student competition held by the then South Kensington Museum.
 She continued to give private lessons after she left the School of Art, as both she and her sister Evangeline Agnes, known as Sissie, had been left to live alone on very little money, after the deaths of their mother, their sister Nellie and both their grandmothers.
-At the School of Art, Laura met one of the most promising students, Harold Knight, then aged 17, and determined that the best method of learning was to copy Harold's technique.
-They became friends, and married in 1903.
+At the School of Art, Laura met one of the most promising students, Harold Knight, who was then aged 17, and determined that the best method of learning was to copy his technique.
+Laura and Harold became friends, and married in 1903.